alan-turing-institute/solar-panel-detection/doc/database.md

 psql -f make-database.sql hut23-425
 ```

-This script will in turn call `osm.sql`, `repd.sql`, `fit.sql`, and `mv.sql`
+This script will in turn call `osm.sql`, `repd.sql`, `fit.sql`, `mv.sql`,
-which create and populate the following tables from the respective source data
+`match-osm-repd.sql`, and `dedup-osm.sql` which create and populate the data
+tables from the respective source data in `../data/processed/` (adding a small
-in `../data/processed/` and add a small number of additional columns.
-Note that
+number of additional columns) and then postprocessing.
+Note that the schema
-the schema `raw` is used as a staging area for certain tables where it is
+`raw` is used as a staging area for certain tables where it is necessary to do
-necessary to do some postprocessing.
-After postprocessing the working tables
+some postprocessing.
+After postprocessing the working tables will be in the
-will be in the default schema.
+default schema.

 - `raw.osm`: The raw OSM data.
 - `raw.repd`: The raw REPD data.
 - `repd`: The REPD data, restricted to solar PV technologies.
+- `osm`: The OSM data, de-duplicated.
 - `fit`: The FiT data.
 - `machine_vision`: The machine vision data.